 - Banco Santander Totta in a successful and ground-breaking case upholding the validity of interest rate swaps, which was the first case to be heard in the Financial List in the High Court and first appeal from that list to the Court of Appeal.

 - British Airways in its defence of multiple claims for damages in excess of £1 billion in relation to the alleged air cargo cartel, including the decision of the Court of Appeal in October 2015 to strike out significant parts of the claimants' case.

 - A global bank in relation to multiple, complex, high value claims arising out of the collapse of Kaupthing, an Icelandic Bank.

 - Philips on three significant follow-on damages claims arising out of infringement decisions of the European Commission.

 - An infrastructure conglomerate in relation to a dispute between the client and a Lebanese company regarding a contract for the operation and maintenance of Lebanese power plants.

 - A large global pharmaceuticals company in relation to an LCIA arbitration, brought by our client against an Indian pharmaceuticals company in relation to a dispute about conduct and liability for a historic tax matter which has given rise to a dispute with the Indian tax authorities.

 Jonathan joined Slaughter and May from Bell Gully in 2007, having qualified in New Zealand.

-Jonathan has a “breadth of experience acting for financial institutions” and wins praise as “a hardworking dedicated litigator”.
-Legal 500 2022, Banking Litigation: Investment and Retail
+Jonathan is “great to work with” and has a “breadth of experience acting for financial institutions” and wins praise as “a hardworking dedicated litigator”.
+Legal 500 2023, Commercial Litigation: Premium and Legal 500 2022, Banking Litigation: Investment and Retail

 He is “measured, easy to deal with, and has a very good grasp of the details”.
 Chambers and Partners 2022, Financial Crime: Corporates